Para leer esta hoja informativa en español, haga clic aquí.

 I told him that I was pregnant... and then two days after that they called me back from the clinic and they told me I was HIV-positive...
 I thought I was gonna die...
 I gave myself an opportunity and I stopped using drugs and I started on my medication for HIV.
 And it did work.
 So when my daughter was born, she was born negative.
 And that was my miracle...
 And I started learning a lot.
 I started learning that I was not going to die from this.
 And I started learning that if I get informed, I can help others.

 ~ Marta Z.

 At 28 or so I got really sick and so he gave me the test and put me in the hospital and came the next day to tell me I had AIDS...
 I was devastated...
 My husband passed away in 2005, and that was the beginning of my end in that world so I just wanted to die...
 In 2006, I got into recovery.
 I went to a drug treatment program and that was the best decision I ever made in my life.
 It allowed me to work on my issues regarding my HIV and my substance abuse and my abuse as a child.

 ~ Jay B.

-The good news is that, even if you have experienced recent or past traumatic life experiences, these events do not have to determine your destiny.
-It is possible to heal from trauma, to establish a sense of safety in your life, and to change the health of your body, mind, and relationships.
+The good news is that, even if you have experienced recent or past traumatic events, they do not have to determine your destiny.
+It is possible to heal from trauma, to establish a sense of safety in your life, and to improve the health of your body, mind, and relationships.

 In addition, online resources such as this one can provide you and your family members with information about trauma and recovery.
 Lastly, you can connect with organizations dedicated to trauma recovery and the social justice issue of violence against women and girls.
 You may find it helpful and empowering to volunteer your time with one of these organizations, and to use your own experiences as a way to help others who have similar life experiences.